How To Convert CC To HP (With CC To HP Calculator)

 What Is HP?

 HP stands for horsepower.
-It’s an imperial unit and a gauge of power or, to use the exact definition, “the rate at which work is performed.”
+It’s an imperial unit and a measure of power or, to use the exact definition, “the rate at which work is performed.”

 We say horsepower because of James Watt.
 He invented the steam engine, but needed to demonstrate it was better than a horse to make people use it.

 Through observation, he estimated that a pony could pull 33,000 pounds of work in one minute.
-Thus, this became the standard against which all novel engines have always been evaluated.
+Thus, this became the standard against which all new engines have always been evaluated.

 You may have heard of brake horsepower or wheel horsepower, expressed as BHP or WHP.
 These are assessments of the car’s power at its wheels.
 Horsepower, in contrast, is a measurement of the power in the engine.